dilanleon/parallel-mfx/README.md

 TO DO in (more or less) order:
 - UI layout and implementation (functions already made)
 - Fix killing of audioThread
+- Does it really need clipping? make a decision about that
 - Make it look not like shit
 - Hover effects (so satisfying)
+- 'Switch' class capable of toggling between two plugins for a given spot in the signal chain
 - Figure out how to access the data within the AudioStream
-- 'Switch' class capable of toggling between two plugins for a given spot in the signal chain
 - VU meters??
 Maybe impossible maybe very easy??
 Haven't experimented
 - Drop down menus (i.e. for IR select, filter select)
 - Verify functionality on Windows/Linux